SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

 * **Description**.
 (Optional)
 * **File Path (Required)**.
 Enter the path to your access.log.
 The files are typically located in /var/log/squid/access.log.
 If you're using a customized path, check the squid.conf file for this information.
 * **Source Host**.
 Sumo Logic uses the hostname assigned by the OS unless you enter a different hostname.
 * **Source Category**.
 Enter any string to tag the output collected from this Source, such as SquidProxy/AccessLog.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see [Best Practices](/docs/send-data/best-practices).)
+For details, see [Best Practices](/docs/send-data/best-practices).)
 * **Fields.** Set the following fields
 ```bash
 component = proxy